Undergraduate researcher earns engineering capstone project award at University Honors Poster Presentations

 In addition to the University Honors Program presentation, Ophoff presented at the Sixth Annual CCEE Graduate Student Research Showcase and Poster Competition.
 Hosted by the Civil, Construction and Environmental Engineering (CCEE) Graduate Student Council, Ophoff earned fourth place overall in the event.

-His project adviser, Dr. Kristen Cetin, says she’s not surprised by his success.
+His project advisor, Dr. Kristen Cetin, says she’s not surprised by his success.

 “I can rely on him,” Cetin emphasized.
 “He’s very studious, he’s an excellent student, he’s an excellent speaker and very meticulous.”